jonny-novikov/munat-methodology-for-teaching/README.md

 ## Eight Techniques

 1. Learn **just in time**, not just in case
     * Learn only what you need to know exactly when you need to know it and apply it immediately and repeatedly.
+Avoid the rabbit holes.
 1. Learn **inductively** not deductively
     * Begin with concrete examples, then abstract the principles, not the other way around.
 Stay as low on the tree of abstraction as you can.
 (Principle of least power.)
 1. Learn **outside-in**